aimukhin/debs/README.md

 The program is a WSGI application written in Python 3.
 If available, it uses SQLCipher for data storage.
 Otherwise, it defaults to plain SQLite.

-## Configuration
-`DB` environment variable must contain a path to the database file.

-## Caveat
-For performance reasons, the program does not support SQLCipher passphrases, and asks instead for raw keys, expected as 64-character strings of hexadecimal digits.

 ## Screenshots
 ### The list of accounts:
 ![](docs/list.png)
 ### An account page:
 ![](docs/acct.png)

+## Setup
+Pass a path to the database file in the `DB` environment variable.

 ## Customization
 Decimal point, thousand separator, and style sheet are easily customized.

+## Note
+For performance reasons, the program does not support SQLCipher passphrases, and asks instead for raw keys, expected as 64-character strings of hexadecimal digits.

 ## Compliance
 The program produces HTML5 markup with a CSS3 style sheet.